Omotayo-Emmanuel/Facial_recognition/README.md

 ### Common Issues

+1. **"dataset folder not found"**:
+   - Download the dataset from GitHub Releases using the link above, or
-1. **"dataset folder not found"**: Create a dataset folder with subfolders for each person
+   - Create a dataset folder with subfolders for each person
 2. **Webcam not working**: Check CAM_INDEX in face_capture.py (try 0, 1, 2)
 3. **Low accuracy**:
    - Add more training images